ramkaje341/Image-Classification-and-Identification-of-Animal-Breeds/README.md

 * The **HTML/CSS** frontend captures the image file.
 * The **Flask** backend passes this file to the trained `.h5` model.
 * The model returns the prediction, which is then rendered back on the web page for the user.
+---
+## 👤 Author
+   SRIRAM
+---
+## 📝 License

+This project is intended for educational purposes only.
+---